This is the second in my Change Management Theory suite of blog posts.

 Macro-factors are those which do impact the overall strategy, mission or values: moving into new markets, new products, new ways of competing, mergers and acquisitions, new focus on values or corporate brand etc.

 More in a separate post, at some point in the future.
+Probably.

 Senior management support is vital for change to succeed, yet in many cases senior management are responsible for (and often doing very nicely from) the current situation.